 Your board wants to help.
 Start with tasks inside their comfort zone.
 Help them to love fundraising and to connect their friends and contacts to your nonprofit with confidence.

-Karen’s CEO Solutions: A collection of resources for nonprofit CEOs and executive directors about common leadership challenges.
+Karen’s CEO Solutions Library: Your collection of resources for nonprofit CEOs and executive directors about common leadership challenges.

 If you’d like to know more about better ways to work with your board, please don’t hesitate to set up a time to talk.
 I’d love to partner with you and your board to deliver more money into your budget and have a blast doing it together.